tags.w55c.net

 Summer in Virginia is off to a great start!
 As the days heat up, more and more people are spending time outside.
 A sunny day is a great time to get out on the water, attend a festival, go on a hike, or just spend time with friends in the great outdoors.

 But for many, the higher temperatures that summer bring can also mean elevated risks.
 Heat exhaustion and heat stroke grow more common in the summer months, and have been increasing in recent years.
 Last year alone, there were more than two thousand excess heat deaths in the United States.
 And recent data from a multinational data analysis published in Circulation has shown that extreme temperatures coincide with an uptick in excess cardiovascular deaths.
 Of the cardiovascular deaths examined in the study, an estimated 1 in 500 were attributed to extreme heat (when cold days are factored in, the total number of extreme temperature cardiovascular deaths jumps to 1 in 100).
+According to the Environmental Protection Agency, about one in five of all heat-related deaths recorded since 1999 have been caused by a combination of high heat and heart disease.

 • Certain heart medications can change how your body responds to heat.